RichardsonDaniel/ProgramChoice/README.md

 #  <p align="center"> ProgramChoice</p>

-"Simple program to let users choose between the two trackers -  developed for IISER (Indian Institutes of Science Education and Research)"
+<p align="center">"Simple program to let users choose between the two trackers -  developed for IISER (Indian Institutes of Science Education and Research)"</p>

+#

 This program is merely a basic interface to allow a user to choose between the two underlying programs [PointTracker](https://github.com/RichardsonDaniel/PointTracker) and [ObjectTracker](https://github.com/RichardsonDaniel/ObjectTracker).
 Both currently under private repos as they are still being developed, major updates will be pushed here.